tanjimrahman/Artificial-Intelligence-stanford/README.md

 Not adversarial: no competition

-Search Tree Navigation:

-Left to right

-Breadth first: 6

-1

-2

-3

-4

-5

-6

-Depth first: 4

-1

-2

-3

-4

-Right to left

-Breadth first: 9

-1

-4

-3

-2

-9

-8

-7

-6

-5

-Depth first: 9

-1

-8

-5

-2

-9

-7

-6

-4

-3

-Search tree navigation 2

-Left – to - right

-Breadth First:

-1

-2

-3

-4

-5

-6

-7

-8

-9

-10

-Depth First: Note we never expand a node twice

-1

-2

-14

-3

-11

-15

-4

-8

-12

-16

-5

-9

-13

-6

-10

-7

-Right-to-left

-Breadth First:

-1

-3

-2

-6

-5

-4

-7

-Depth First: Note we never expand a node twice

-1

-2

-3

-4

-A* Search:

-In computer science, artificial intelligence, and mathematical optimization, a heuristic (from Greek εὑρίσκω "I find, discover") is a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution.

-The heuristic function is a way to inform the search about the direction to a goal.
-It provides an informed way to guess which neighbor of a node will lead to a goal.
-There is nothing magical about a heuristic function.
-It must use only information that can be readily obtained about a node.

-Specifically, A* selects the path that minimizes

-f(n)=g(n)+h(n)

-where n is the last node on the path, g(n) is the cost of the path from the start node to n, and h(n) is a heuristic that estimates the cost of the cheapest path from n to the goal.
-The heuristic is problem-specific.
-For the algorithm to find the actual shortest path, the heuristic function must be admissible, meaning that it never overestimates the actual cost to get to the nearest goal node.

-The distance to the goal is strictly underestimated, see the bottom and extreme right of the table.

-A* search creates a G() function, that explores the smallest distance for its next step

-h() = Heuristic function: Estimates the cheapest path from the goal

-1

-2

-3

-4

-5

-6

-a

-4

-4

-4

-3

-2

-1

-b

-3

-3

-3

-3

-2

-1

-c

-2

-2

-2

-2

-2

-1

-d

-1

-1

-1

-1

-1

-0

-G() = G Function : Cost of the path from the start node to n

-0

-1

-1

-2

-2

-3

-3

 f(n) = g(n) + h(n)

 We look for the minimum for f(n), so adding left and right we find the shortest path chosen by f(n) is down column 1.

-Page Break

 Probability and Bayesian Networks

 Many causes for a problem.
 Looking at the influence diagram or Bayes net, can we diagnose the problem?

 Factoring in diagnostics, this is what our bayesian network looks like:

 A car is a complex system with variables you can't always easily measure.
 It has sensors and hidden problems.

 The Bayes network assists you in reasoning between observable variables to hidden causes.